Last Updated on July 29, 2021 by Yuvika Iyer

 Spray tea tree oil in corners of your home and see the mold gradually reduce.

-It’s instrumental in reducing the airborne allergens and irritants, thus providing relief and comfort to residents infected by chronic allergies.
+It’s instrumental in reducing airborne allergens and irritants, thus providing relief and comfort to residents infected by chronic allergies.

 You can also use it as a potent disinfectant in newly purchased apartments or condos before house shifting.